 As Vice President of Business Development and an original member of the executive team at Tribal Fusion, Darin formulated the go-to-market strategy for the sales organization.
 For nearly 9 years he was the driving force behind hundreds of millions of dollars in advertising revenue for the company.
 More recently, Darin leveraged his skills on behalf of Quantcast, evangelizing the use of behavioral data and inferred user attributes to create addressable audiences for online targeting.

 With more than 25 years of tech and mobile experience, Orr Orenstein has a long record of demonstrated technical aptitude and enterprise expertise.
-As Mobile Theory's Chief Technology Officer, Orenstein oversees the strategic direction of internal company technology for all departments, including product management, product development, architecture and infrastructure, operations, and R&D. Externally, he ensures the enterprise-grade delivery of Mobile Theory's patented Overpass technology, and is heavily focused on developing a new set of industry-leading campaign optimization systems and tools.
+As Mobile Theory's Chief Technology Officer, Orenstein oversees the strategic direction and operational aspects of internal company technology for all departments, including Product Management, Product Development/Engineering, Architecture and Infrastructure, Ad Operations, IT, and R&D. Externally, he ensures the enterprise-grade delivery of Mobile Theory's patented Overpass technology, Display, Performance, and Video advertising solutions, and is heavily focused on innovation addressing Advertiser needs.

 Before joining Mobile Theory, Orr served as Vice President of Mobile at Photobucket where he was responsible for developing and executing a multi-pronged strategy to benefit business development, product management, and overall monetization objectives.
 Prior to that, he held several product management and engineering roles at technology giants like Vodafone, IBM, VeriSign, Oracle, Sun Microsystems, and Netscape.